elamje/FunctionalProgrammingCompanies/README.md

-# Companies running on Functional Programming Paradigm
+# Companies running on Functional Programming Paradigm - Where to begin your search for FP jobs
 This is a list of companies that use a Functional Programming Language for their core product(s) or services.

 #### Qualifiers (albeit somewhat subjective):